BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 FUN FACT:

-Did you know that Napoleon Bonaparte bombarded Bratislava in the 19th century?
+Did you know that Napoleon Bonaparte bombarded this city in the 19th century?
 Fortunately, his siege was unsuccessful, and a cannonball stuck in the tower wall remains only as a reminder.
 You can see it when you stand outside of the Old Town Hall on the Main Square.

-Visit the Old Town Hall and learn about Bratislava’s past.
+Visit the Old Town Hall and learn about the city’s past.
 Not only this complex was a town hall, but also a mint, prison and a place of trade and celebrations.
 Afterwards, enjoy breathtaking views from the top of the tower.

 GOOD TO KNOW: